Top of Europe

-The Top of Europe is a high-altitude building located in the Swiss canton of Valais.
-It overlooks the eternal snows of the Aletsch Glacier from the south side of the Jungfraujoch, at a height of 3454 m above sea level.
+The Top of Europe is a high-altitude building located in the Swiss canton of Bern.
+It overlooks the Aletsch Glacier from the south side of the Jungfraujoch, at a height of 3454 m above sea level.
 It is connected to the underground Jungfraujoch railway station by a tunnel and to the Sphinx Observatory by an elevator.
 It has five levels.

 The Top of Europe includes several restaurants and a permanent exhibition about the Jungfrau Railway and the Alps.
 It also includes Europe's highest-altitude post office.
 An older building includes a research station.